Downtown Livability

 If you have any questions regarding the Downtown Livability Strategy, please visit our FAQ section.
 For any questions which are not answered in the FAQ section, please send them to .

-Latest Update
+• Latest Update

-In addition, City Bylaw Officers, now called Livability Coordinators, are proactively conducting daily patrols across the City to offer services to unsheltered and street entrenched people, identify areas that require garbage removal, and connect with businesses for education purposes.
+In addition, City Bylaw Officers—now called Livability Coordinators—are proactively conducting daily patrols across the City to offer services to unsheltered and street entrenched people, identify areas that require garbage removal, and connect with businesses for education purposes.

 As of July 2024, there is now a 24-hour space that includes toilets, sinks, and showers.
-The space is open for everyone to use and it is monitored by an attendant.
+The space is open for everyone to use and is monitored by an attendant.
 It can be accessed through Front St., and is situated close to the nightly shelter at the former Army & Navy site.

 Additional City-provided public washrooms are available during operating hours at many locations throughout the City, and 24-hours at the police station.
 Washrooms located in parks are managed a bit differently than washrooms in facilities as some washrooms in parks are seasonal.
-For Parks-managed washrooms, click here.
-For information about washrooms in general, click here.

 What’s Planned